Idiom – Infinity Book Tower Installation – Everything you need to know

 Matej Krén (1958) is a Slovak artist originally from Trenčín, who graduated from the Academy of Fine Arts and Design in Bratislava and the Academy of Fine Arts in Prague.

-What else can you see at the Prague Municipal Library
+What else you can see near Prague Municipal Library

 There is a little cafe inside the library building.
 It’s quite basic and on a smallish side, but it does have a homemade soups, sandwiches and cakes that (in the centre of Prague) are a great value for money.
 I often go there for coffee and their poppy seed cake is delicious!